baoqger/chrisbao/source/_posts/golang-context-source-code.md

 }
 ```

-It's just interface, it's very hard to image how to use it.
+It's just interface, it's very hard to imagine how to use it.
 So let's continue reviewing some entities implement such interface.

 When context is used, generally speaking, the first step is creating the root context with `context.Background()` function(the contexts chained together one by one and form a tree structure, and the root context is the first one in the chain).
 Let's check what it is: